jsbattig/py-winmail-opener/memory-bank/activeContext.md

 This change was made because the cask-based approach was causing installation issues and didn't work as expected.
 The formula-based approach provides a more reliable installation method using standard Homebrew commands.

+## Dependency Management Fix (May 8, 2025)

+Fixed issues with Python dependencies and SSL support:

+- Updated `setup.py` to correctly declare dependencies (`tnefparse` and `chardet`)
+- Modified Homebrew formulas to use a virtual environment with proper SSL support
+- Removed auto-installation code from `winmail_opener.py` which was failing due to SSL issues
+- Added better error messages when dependencies are missing, directing users to proper reinstallation steps
+- Ensured all dependencies are installed during the Homebrew formula installation process

+These changes address the SSL errors that were preventing the application from auto-installing dependencies and ensure a more reliable installation process.

 ## Active Decisions and Considerations

 - Maintaining code structure that prioritizes different content types in descending order: HTML → RTF → plain text